tm-LBenson/AWS-Slides/_posts/2024-1-5-section-13-lesson-18.md

 #### Root-Only Actions

 Certain actions within AWS can only be performed by the root user, making understanding these critical for effective account management.
-Key actions include (Note: the bold headings are most likely to be seen on the exam):
+Key actions include:

 - **Account Settings Changes**:

-  - Modify account settings such as the account name, email address, and the root user password.
-  - Manage root user access keys.
+- **Change or cancel the AWS Support plan.**
+- **Register as a seller in the Reserved Instance Marketplace.**:
+  - If you purchase 3 years of an EC2 instance, you can sell it early on a marketplace
+- **Close the AWS account.**

+##### Other Actions only on Root

 - Financial and Legal Actions:
 - View certain tax invoices.

-- **Close the AWS account.**

-- IAM and Security Actions:

 - Restore IAM user permissions.
 - Configure an Amazon S3 bucket to enable MFA (Multi-Factor Authentication).
 - Edit or delete an Amazon S3 bucket policy that includes invalid VPC IDs or endpoint IDs.

-  - **Change or cancel the AWS Support plan.**
-  - **Register as a seller in the Reserved Instance Marketplace.**:

-    - If you purchase 3 years of an EC2 instance, you can sell it early on a marketplace

 - Special Services Enrollment:
 - Sign up for AWS GovCloud.
   <!-- pagebreak -->

 #### Best Practices for Root User Management